mark-thompson01/Windows-Event-Log-Monitoring/README.md

 ### Monitoring with Sysmon

-Sysmon (System Monitor) is a Windows system service and device driver that logs system activity to the Windows Event Log.
+Sysmon (System Monitor) is a Windows system service and device driver that logs system activity of Windows operating systems to the Windows Event Log.
 The following goes over some basic Sysmon queries in PowerShell with the Get-WinEvent commandlet that can be used to monitor and analyze activities on Windows systems configured with Sysmon.